 ‘Hazards in Hawke's Bay, by Johnston & Pearse 2007’ (ISBN 1-877405-13-2) is an informative book describing the hazards and risks in Hawke's Bay ($11.50).
 Email email@example.com for a copy.

 The goal of hazard reduction is local communities working together to reduce the risk of hazards.

-Many communities now have or are working on ‘Community Response Plans’ which is a response tool that is activated by a community in a Civil Defence emergency, so everyone in their homes, school or office knows what to do.
+Many communities now have or are working on ‘Community Resilience Plans’ which is a response tool that is activated by a community in a Civil Defence emergency, so everyone in their homes, school or office knows what to do.